-- What happens when an offender violates a rule within the prison?
+- What happens when an inmate violates a rule within the prison?

-- Should I send money to an incarcerated offender?
+- Should I send money to an incarcerated inmate?

-- Do offenders in prison have color televisions in their cells?
+- Do inmates in prison have color televisions in their cells?

-- What happens if an offender refuses to work?
+- What happens if an inmate refuses to work?

 - Does Texas have chain gangs?

-- What kind of dress code applies to offenders?
+- What kind of dress code applies to inmates?

-- Are offenders allowed to make telephone calls?
+- Are inmates allowed to make telephone calls?

 - Hardship Transfer Requests